LucreziaRampazzo/lucreziarampazzo.github.io/_pages/more.md

 description: "A section dedicated to stimulating reads, personal reflections, and non-academic interests."
 ---

-# Stimulating Reads and Personal Interests

 ---

-## Stimulating Reads & Reflections
-This section features books, articles, and thought-provoking content that have influenced my perspectives beyond my core academic field.
+This section features books, articles, and thought-provoking content that have influenced my perspectives in connection abd beyond my core academic field.
 ...